Lucien Léger

 He was nicknamed the Strangler by the press because of the signature "Strangler No. 1" affixed to the bottom of anonymous letters sent to the police.

 Biography

 Childhood

-Eugène Lucien Léger was born on March 30, 1937 in the 14th arrondissement of Paris, into a modest family of seven children, originally from Château-Regnault in the Ardennes départment.
+Eugène Lucien Léger was born on March 30, 1937, in the 14th arrondissement of Paris, into a modest family of seven children, originally from Château-Regnault in the Ardennes department.
 His father was a metal turner at Renault.
 Incorporated into the Camp de Mourmelon, he performed his military service in French Algeria.
 In 1959, he married Solange in Charleville-Mézières, sister of a friend of the regiment.
 Léger first worked as a storekeeper at Éditions Denoël.
 His wife is interned several times.
 Léger became a nursing student at the Villejuif psychiatric hospital.